lkmeta/txtify/README.md

 - [x] Support for multiple output formats
 - [x] Integration with DeepL for translations
 - [x] Improved UI/UX
+- [x] Containerized the application
 - [ ] Enhance performance and scalability
 - [ ] Web browser Whisper option

 ## Report Issues

-If you encounter any issues or have suggestions, please use the contact form on the [Contact Page](https://txtify-web.vercel.app/contact) to let us know.
+If you encounter any issues, bugs, or have suggestions for improvements, please report them using one of the following methods:

+- Contact Form: Visit our [Contact Page](https://txtify-web.vercel.app/contact) and submit your feedback or issue.
+- GitHub Issues: Open an issue on the repository's issue tracker.
+Please provide detailed information to help us address the problem effectively.

+>  <sub>Your feedback is valuable and helps us improve Txtify!</sub>

 ## Contributing